Field-theoretic versus data-driven evaluations of electromagnetic corrections to hadronic vacuum polarization in $(g-2)_\mu$: Renormalization conditions and dressed quantities

 \section{Renormalization conditions and dressed quantities}

 This appendix provides the on-shell renormalization conditions for the hadronic bubbles $B$ and the expression for the dressed pion form factor.
-Since, in this work, the latter involves only $\pi^+\pi^-$ bubbles, we restrict the discussion to this case.
+Since, in this work, the latter involves only $\pi^+\pi^-$ bubbles, we provide some formulas for $\pi\pi$ bubble explicitly.